 Two characters, in particular, are exciting and complex.
 One was Captain Hook, the bad guy always portrayed as the bad guy and usually portrayed as a comic bad guy.
 But J.M.
 Barrie makes Captain Hook out to be sympathetic in a way.
 He’s still a pirate and a bad guy, but he has some sympathy associated with him.

-We see this in the last chapter he’s in, especially where he becomes obsessed with maintaining good form.
+We see this in the last chapter he’s in, especially when he becomes obsessed with maintaining good form.
 It doesn’t understand how Peter Pan can maintain good form.
 Yet, he has difficulty with it.
-This thought haunts him so much that he enables Peter Pan not to maintain good condition.
+This thought haunts him so much that he prevents Peter Pan from maintaining good condition.

-Peter Pan himself dives into the psychological drama of this character, the idea of being this eternally youthful child and never growing up.
+Peter Pan dives into this character’s psychological drama, the idea of being this eternally youthful child and never growing up.
 Most visual adaptations are more of a hero than the eternally young hero, similar to Coraline.

 Author: James Matthew Barrie